fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

 There is no restrictions on sites for the open source version of Pangolin.

-Take a look at our post about clarifying our monetization path: https://github.com/orgs/fosrl/discussions/650

 :::

-The Professional Edition is for businesses that want to use Pangolin in a commercial environment and require access to licensed components and extra support.
+The Professional Edition is for businesses that want to use Pangolin in a commercial environment and extra support.

-Pangolin will always be free and open source but some features geared more to businesses will be covered under a different license than the AGPL3 in order to allow us to grow Pangolin.

 For more information about pricing and what is included in the Professional Edition, please see the [pricing page](/pricing).